theforeman/hammer-cli/README.md

 How to run
 ----------

 The work is in progress and there are still no builds ready, but instaling from sources is easy.
-You will need rake, bundler, pry, pry-debugger.
+You will need rake, bundler.
 Clone and install CLI core

     $ git clone git@github.com:theforeman/hammer-cli.git